robinsio/express-microservice-generator/generators/app/templates/README.md

 ## Tests

-Tests are run using the [mocha] framework.
+Tests are run using the [mocha] framework and include a coverage check as default.

 Run tests: